 Dermatitis and water damage

-Excessive exposure to water will cause the skin barrier to breakdown and can cause dermatitis.
+Excessive exposure to water will cause the skin barrier to break down and can cause dermatitis.
 This is often a problem for people with their hands in water a lot like cleaners and hairdressers.
-We particularly recommend our Calendula and Marshmallow Balm to repair water damaged skin, and our Zinc and Calendula Cream as a protective natural barrier cream.
+We particularly recommend our Zinc and Calendula Cream as a protective natural barrier cream.